Sign In Register

 Is St. Paul a Good Place to Live?

-Based on current data, St. Paul receives an overall livability score of 4.3 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, a low poverty rate, high health insurance coverage.
+Based on current data, St. Paul receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, abundant sunshine, a low poverty rate.
 Areas to be aware of include high housing costs, high obesity rates.
-St. Paul stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+St. Paul offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs